Convergence (ABC convention)

 Convergence is an annual North American social gathering of gay men of size (chubs) and their admirers (chasers).
 The event is considered the longest running social gathering of its kind in North America and serves a particular community, also known as the Chubs and Chasers community; a vibrant sub-culture of the gay community at large.
-Convergence is held during the USA Labor Day holiday weekend.
+Convergence is held during the US Labor Day holiday weekend.
 The event has a history that goes back to 1986, when the first Convergence was held in Seattle, Washington.
 Since then, the event has been hosted annually in different cities across North America.

 Location

 Convergence is a "floating" event; the location for each year is determined by the Big Gay Mens Organization (BGMO), formerly known as Affiliated Bigmen's Clubs (ABC), and originally associated with local Girth & Mirth chapters.

 Past Convergences have been held in: